Learn the Ways to Pay for Alzheimer’s and Dementia Care

 If your spouse or a parent(s) is single and in crisis, I can still save a significant $ amount of your assets if you act immediately.
 Yes, you read me correctly.
 I can save your divorced or widowed parent, sibling, friend or the neighbors down the street a significant amount of $$$ under many, not all but many circumstances.
 Isn’t it worth a call or email to meet with me to see what can be done?

 Here is a hypothetical example: Suppose Jim is a widowed veteran receiving Social Security income of $1,300 and income from a pension of $1,100.
 While he has always been physically healthy, his Parkinson’s has become a big concern for the rest of his family.
-They decide collectively that it would be in his best interest to enter a long-term care facility so he can receive the 24 hour care he needs.
+They decide collectively that it would be in his best interest to enter a long-term care facility so he can receive the 24-hour care he needs.
 The family finds a facility that seems ideal based on his needs and its location.
 The cost is $8,200 per month.
 He also has a pharmacy bill of around $300 per month.
 Jim has saved up $400,000 in savings and investments.
 So how should he pay for this long-term care?

-Jim’s total income is $2,400, taking into account the $1,300 from social security and $1,100 from his pension.
+Jim’s total income is $2,400, considering the $1,300 from social security and $1,100 from his pension.
 He also receives benefits in the amount of $1,644 tax free dollars from the Aid and Attendance Benefit, a wartime veteran’s pension which we will discuss in detail in a bit.
 Adding this benefit to his income, the total is $4,044.
 Since his care and pharmaceutical costs are $6,500 together, he winds up $2,456 short.
 If we add this up for every month, Jim is looking at $146,360 over five (5) years that he must pay out of his own savings.
 Though his family’s financial assistance will be needed, this is a good start to successful financial planning.
 They understand where they stand.
 When the family consults with an Elder Care attorney, together they can determine what assets are appropriate to gift to family members, what amount should be left “at risk”, and what other financial determinations that can be made.
 Remember asset protection is still possible even for single persons in crisis.

 Although single individuals typically face a tougher road when it comes to Medicaid eligibility, married couples also face unique problems.
 The problems usually stem from a lack of knowledge of the Medicaid system and their right to avoid impoverishment.
 Unfortunately, when many individuals finally realize their error, it’s often too late.

-Another common misconception is that couples can gift the assets to their children to avoid adverse Medicaid consequences when the time comes.
+Another common misconception is that couples can gift assets to their children to avoid adverse Medicaid consequences when the time comes.
 As previously mentioned, this tactic will not work.
-In fact, this is actually a major Medicaid rule violation, known as an “improper transfer.”
+In fact, this is a major Medicaid rule violation, known as an “improper transfer.”
 The State’s rules pertaining to Medicaid and gifting are extremely strict and must be followed.
 Always be careful when gifting your assets, as it can have significant Medicaid and income/estate tax implications.

 The Spousal Impoverishment Act (Commonly Referred to as “Protecting the Community Spouse”)